 The color black has its own beauty and the sexiness of our African American women can transcend the very imaginations a person could have.
 The shiny bright eyes with some hot lip contours are their identity: not to mention the built which is known all around the world for being sexiest.
 However, being women you can’t purely rely on your natural beauty, and a little bit of enhancement into the features and highlighting is considered necessary: reason being, they are women.
 No matter what color you are, the choice of makeup is one of the most important things to consider because without a right choice, you could ruin even the best features of your face.

 “Brian C. Hawkins, makeup artist and hair stylist, knows all the dos and don’ts of makeup for women of color.
 “What women of color should stay away from is anything with an oil-base,” advises Brian.
 “African American skin for the most part tends to contain more natural oil, and adding more to that will lead to clogged pores, unhealthy skin and an increased shine which most women, regardless of skin tone, want to eliminate.”
-[Read Some More Home Made Beauty Tips here which are really hard to find
+[Source: ]

 So that’s your first tip before you go to a store and start picking up those showy products.
 A general tip on what should go on your face should give you a good start of makeup from the teenage.